Akanate/DirCleaner/README.md

 - You can now disable the admin check in `script.config`.
 ##### 0.2.2
 - Fixed indentation and syntax errors that were made in the previous update on accident by RexoGamer
+##### 0.2.3
+- Massive amount of bug fixes due to the fact that the config parser uses strings not integers and lots of indentation errors all fixed.